kc8/cooperkyle.com/_posts/blog/2022-10-30-parsing_blender_obj_files_in_c.md

 	//keep stride info if you need, really this is usually 3 anyway ui32 faceStride = 3;
-    // The # of indicies in the faces, that represent a vert ui32 indiciesCountForVerts;
+    // The # of indices in the faces, that represent a vert ui32 indiciesCountForVerts;
 } MeshStructureAttributes;
 ```